opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/authentik/3_authentik-as-identity-provider-iam.md

 ---
 # Authentik as an Identity Provider for IAM

-This guide will walk you through the process of integrating authentik, with Identity and Access Management (IAM) of Open Telekom Cloud using OAuth 2.0.
+This guide will walk you through the process of integrating authentik, with Identity and Access Management (IAM) of T Cloud Public using OAuth 2.0.

 ## Prerequisites